PhaserEditor2D/starter-template-customfonts/README.md

 * Because Webpack automatically imports the pack files, those are excluded in the **CopyPlugin** configuration.
 By convention, name the pack files like this `[any name]-pack.json`.

 * The NPM `build` script calls the `phaser-asset-pack-hashing` tool.
-It parses all pack files in the `dist/` folder and transform the internal URL, adding the content-hash to the query string.
+It parses all pack files in the `dist/` folder and transforms the internal URL, adding the content-hash to the query string.
 It also parses files referenced by the pack.
 For example, a multi-atlas file is parsed and the name of the image's file will be changed to use a content-hash.

 Learn more about the [phaser-asset-pack-hashing](https://www.npmjs.com/package/phaser-asset-pack-hashing) tool.